Google Pixel 9 vs OnePlus Open

 Which one is better?

-The OnePlus Open is the better buy for most people - its 7.82" display crushes the Google Pixel 9's compact screen.
-That said, grab the Pixel 9 if you want a lighter phone at 7.0oz and need long-term software support with 7 years of updates.
+The OnePlus Open is the better buy for most people - its massive 7.82" display crushes the Pixel 9's 6.3" screen.
+That said, grab the Pixel 9 if you want a lighter option at 7.0oz and the promise of 7 years of software updates.

 Who should buy each?